 You are expected to attend class and participate in discussions.
-After three unexcused absences, each additional absence will result in your participation grade being lowered by a letter (A \rightarrow B, etc.).
 If you have a compelling reason to miss class, I ask you to let me know.
 If you are unsure as to whether your reason is compelling, please discuss it with me.
+Class participation, on Zoom and on OWL, is worth 25% of your final grade.